dillionmegida/dillionmegida.com/src/pages/p/80. why-you-should-cleanup-when-component-unmounts/index.md

 To avoid such errors, you have to clean up the side effect that does this update.

+However, here's a [pull request](https://github.com/facebook/react/pull/22114) with an intention to remove this warning as setting state on unmounted components may not necessarily cause a memory leak.
+I'd still recommend that it is helpful to cleanup such cases to avoid bugs in general.

 ## How to Cleanup side effects in React

 The syntax of `useEffect` is: